davekilian/notate.js/doc/layout.markdown

 ## Glyph Generation

 The first step is glyph generation.
-During glyph generation, the engine walks through the measures of a document, generating glpyhs in a hierarchical layout tree.
+During glyph generation, the engine walks through the measures of a document, generating glyphs in a hierarchical layout tree.

-Internally, the engine does this by walking through the measures and notes in a document, conditionally generating glpyhs from the from the notes and measures found.
+Internally, the engine does this by walking through the measures and notes in a document, conditionally generating glyphs from the from the notes and measures found.

 The result is a layout tree whose elements have the correct hierarchy, but